Kiran7007/Interview-Preparation/docs/android.md

 Do not create a UseCase for every trivial getter just to follow a pattern.

-Interview Answer:
-> A UseCase represents a business operation.
 ---
 ## What is dependency injection?
 -   Dependency Injection means an object receives dependencies instead